andrejkoller/FileWatcher/README.md

 ## Short description

-A lightweight and efficient .NET application that monitors file system changes in real time.
+A lightweight and efficient .NET and WPF application that monitors file system changes in real time.
 FileWatcher automatically detects created, modified, deleted, and renamed files within a selected directory and logs all events in a clean and structured way.

 ## ✨ Features